 If according to most people’s definition of the evil side of greed, Ambition counts as greed, then pretty much every one of us is greedy.

-I know it’s bitter but that’s the hard truth!
+I know it’s bitter and sarcastic but that’s the hard truth!

 I am not denying the fact that greed (the bad side of it) is the foundation of the many vices we see today.
 Vices such as envy, lust, gambling, scavenging, theft, robbery, trickery and some negative emotional states such as despair, depression, stress, anxiety and exhaustion have their origins from the human insatiable desire for something beyond their reach.